IHE/ITI.MHD/input/pagecontent/appendix_z.md

 ## Appendix Z - FHIR Implementation Materials

 There is a set of profiles in IHE using the HL7 FHIR standard, including Patient [Demographics Query for Mobile (PDQm)](https://profiles.ihe.net/ITI/TF/Volume1/ch-38.html), [Patient Identifier Cross-reference for Mobile (PIXm)](https://profiles.ihe.net/ITI/TF/Volume1/ch-41.html), and [Mobile Health Document (MHD)](https://profiles.ihe.net/ITI/TF/Volume1/ch-33.html).
-These profiles define a lightweight RESTful interface using technologies readily available to mobile applications and lightweight browser based applications.
+These profiles define a lightweight RESTful interface using technologies readily available to mobile applications and lightweight browser-based applications.
 There is some common explanation and profiling provided in this supplement as a new Appendix Z and update of [Appendix E](appendix_e.html) in [ITI Technical Framework Volume 2](https://profiles.ihe.net/ITI/TF/Volume2/index.html).

-The HL7 FHIR standard has several overarching concepts, which should be profiled consistently throughout any mobile/lightweight IHE transactions using FHIR.
+The HL7 FHIR standard has several overarching concepts which should be profiled consistently throughout any mobile/lightweight IHE transactions using FHIR.
 IHE profiles FHIR, like any other standard, in ways that narrow the standard for specific use-cases.
 IHE profiles are intended to be proper subsets of the standard and are not intended to be incompatible.

 We discuss here how IHE profiles the FHIR standard such as Resources, Datatypes, Valuesets, Extensions, Transactions, Query Parameters, CapabilityStatement, etc.